 In 2005, WCSU was established as The National Center for University Roots & Shoots by the Jane Goodall Institute and was the first of its kind in the U.S. From 2005-2012, the Roots and Shoots office at WCSU served as a regional and national center of excellence that trained university students, faculty and administrators to develop programs for K-12 and college students in local, regional and global conservation.
 Two notable programs grew out of this satellite office of the Jane Goodall Institute as well: The Roots & Shoots Summits and The Youth Leadership Initiative.
 Through the efforts of many WCSU faculty members, including Dr. Rick Asselta and Dr. Howard Russock, along with help from national JGI staff members Grace Felten and Shawn Sweeney, the Roots & Shoots program grew from a mere handful to nearly 150 clubs today all around the globe.

 The international headquarters for Roots & Shoots is now located at the Jane Goodall Institute headquarters in Washington, D.C., but with steady support from the university, WCSU maintains a very active group that works closely with other clubs throughout the Northeast.
 Animal Week, International Peace Day, and Earth Day activities are yearly events and our R & S students attend leadership and educational conferences annually.
-Kudos have been earned in recent years, most notably, “Best New Club” and “Most Active Club” honors awarded by the Student Government Association, thanks in large part to the enthusiasm of Faculty Advisor Dr. Bethany Morrison.
+Roots & Shoots has earned kudos, most notably, “Best New Club” and “Most Active Club” honors awarded by the Student Government Association, thanks in large part to the enthusiasm of former Faculty Advisor Dr. Bethany Morrison.

 The Jane Goodall Center has established an ambitious and active agenda for the next five years.
 We are in need of your support to accomplish our many plans and projects: